Air-Source Heat Pumps

 per ton for a heat pump upgrade

-Amount received for qualifying energy-efficient heat pump upgrade from less-efficient source in commercial buildings.
+Amount received for qualifying energy-efficient heat pump upgrade.
+No precondition requirement.

 A typical project payback, including incentives for a heat pump upgrade.